Shelly855/connect4-basic-ml-agent/README.md

 - `connect4_move_predictor.ipynb` – Code used to train the ML model
 - `connect-4.data` – UCI dataset of historical Connect 4 games
-- `ml_agent.pkl` – Exported trained model used in the game
+- `ml_agent.pkl` – Exported trained model used as Basic ML Agent in the game

 ---